kpdyer/fteproxy/doc/source/encrypter.rst

 --------

 The ``fte.encrypter`` module implements an authenticated encryption (AE) scheme designed to be used with the initial release of the Format-Transforming Encryption (FTE) Proxy.
-An AE scheme used with with the FTE proxy must have the following four properties.
+An AE scheme used with with the fteproxy proxy must have the following four properties.

 - Stateless
 - Randomized